How Downley Transformed West Wycombe,

 One could reasonably deduce that the Dashwood family were behind the entire Downley brick-making enterprise.
 They were Lords of the Manor, which included Downley Common, from 1670.
 They invested heavily in West Wycombe, buying up houses and inns, including the George and Dragon, and eventually owning two-thirds of the village.
 Rents brought in £227 by 1771 (that’s over £38,000 in today’s money), but surely the real reason for upgrading and beautifying West Wycombe with all those Downley bricks was to make the village an irresistible stop for wealthy independent travellers on the London-Oxford turnpike road which opened in 1719.
 (Stagecoach travellers stopped off in High Wycombe.)

 Downley’s bricks were probably taken on pack horses down the footpath behind St David’s that still connects the Common to West Wycombe, and they transformed that village into what you see today.
 Most houses on its High Street started life as timber-framed dwellings – the timber frames of Church Loft (c.
 1464) and the Apple Orchard (16th century) are still clearly visible.
 Before our bricks, gaps between the timbers were infilled with wattle and daub (a woven lattice of coppiced hazel plugged with a mud/dung/straw mixture).
 Wattle-and-daub infill should not be underestimated: its insulation qualities are brilliant, it moves with the timbers, and it can last hundreds of years.
 So why switch to using bricks?
 Because West Wycombe’s transformation went beyond just infilling the timber frames with brick ‘nogging’.
 Brick hearths and chimneys were added to most of the houses, while some (but not the Apple Orchard) had their overhangs infilled in order to expand ground floor space.
 Nos.
 7- 9 High Street concealed their entire timber framework with brick.
 The grandest upgrade can be seen on the George and Dragon which from c.1720 added a storey and a redbrick front with a stuccoed ground floor, four giant stucco pilasters, and a fashionably flat roofline.
-After c.1700, perhaps because oak was in short supply, new buildings made entirely of brick, or of brick and flint.
+After c.1700, perhaps because oak was in short supply, new buildings were made entirely of brick, or of brick and flint.
 All this transformation was made possible by Downley Common.

 Because one could have fun with them, bricks were also fashionable and here one really sees the Dashwood landlord touch adding some glamour.
 The brick nogging on the gable-ended house at 25 High Street, for example, is a wonderfully eccentric mix of bonding patterns, including ‘tumbling-in’ courses of bricks, herringbone and mixed running-and-stack bonds.
 Chimney stacks could also be fun: 20 High Street and the Apple Orchard have brilliant decorative chimney stacks.